mirumee/ariadne/docs/resolvers.rst

 Default resolver
 ----------------

-Both ``ResolverMap.alias`` and fallback resolvers use an Ariadne-provided default resolver to implement its functionality.
+Both ``ObjectType.alias`` and fallback resolvers use an Ariadne-provided default resolver to implement its functionality.

 This resolver takes a target attribute name and (depending if ``obj`` is ``dict`` or not) uses either ``obj.get(attr_name)`` or ``getattr(obj, attr_name, None)`` to resolve the value that should be returned.